rhorrace/CS410P-Project/README.md

   1. Highest hand wins (best 5 out of 7 cards)
   2. Ties are broken when someone:
-    2.1. has a higher card values in hand
+    * Has a higher card values in hand
-    2.2.
-Has higher kickers if matching set values 2.3.
-Otherwise, a tie
+    * Has higher kickers if matching set values
+    * Otherwise, a tie
   3. There are 5 stages in this game after the welcome:
   4. normally there is betting, but there is no betting in this game at the moment.